Kubernetes in Action Book

 Understanding the Container status

-kubectl get pod kiada -o yaml | yq e '.status.containerStatuses'
+kubectl get pod kiada -o yaml | yq e '.status.containerStatuses'- init containers will have their status reported under

 initContainerStatuses